4 months without alcohol

 Remember John?
 Last October John started a challenge – to stop drinking for 12 months in order to accomplish some of the things he wants to acheive for the next year.
 This is the second of a series of blogs where John shares his experience.
-He is at the four-month mark now.
+He is at the 4 months without alcohol mark now.

 Without wanting to sound like one of those lifestyle gurus that regularly fill the top ten best sellers at WH Smith, but for every action we take, there is an effect.
 And in the majority of cases, it’s in our hands as to whether that’s a positive or negative effect.

-I’d class myself as the average 45 year old bloke when it comes to enjoying a tipple.
-I’d frequent the pub a few times of month and sink a couple of pints while catching up with my mates.
+I’d class myself as the average 45-year-old bloke when it comes to enjoying a tipple.
+I’d frequent the pub a few times of the month and sink a couple of pints while catching up with my mates.
 I’d also open the occasional bottle of real ale while sat in front of the TV.
 So based on that, kicking the booze would be a doddle, right?
 Erm, wrong!